 In addition, throughout the show, you and your industry peers will have a great opportunity to listen to customers and product specialists talk in the areas of Discovery, AI/Analytics, Security, and Information Governance.
 Sit in on programs such as DIS-201: How to talk to your lawyers about data and DIS-204: Why lawyers are adopting to AI faster than you as well as learn about the latest developments and plans for the legal solution products you are currently using.
 And so much more!
 Visit the OpenText Enterprise World website for information on all sessions for the Legal Industry!

 About OpenText Enterprise World

 Join us for Enterprise World in Toronto from July 9-11, where I will be discussing these topics and more.
 Find out how our Enterprise Information Management (EIM) platform can help the modern legal professional tackle legal and compliance issues, manage information, optimize processes, and minimize cost and risk.
-Please visit our website for information on the specific sessions that are relevant to the Legal Industry.

 I look forward to meeting you there and speaking with you about how OpenText can support your needs and objectives.
 Register now to unlock the Information Advantage.